 As you can see this is merely just a restroom but a powder room, changing room and everything else in-between 🙂

 The other restroom layout is slightly different, but with same deco and size.
-Unfortunately I did not take pictures of it, but you can check it out on my Instagram stories if you wish.
+You can check it out on my Instagram stories if you wish.

 Singapore Suites Entertainment